orwek/jbib/README.md

 7. Uses "blog style" tags for easy subject searching, rather than complicated subject headings (Literally: "What would someone type in a search engine who is looking for this book?")
 8. Much shorter and easier to use than the proposed BIBFRAME format that is currently in development

+# Limitations of JBIB

+If you are a big university library where exact editions of a particular book is important.
+JBIB is not for you!
+The primary audience for JBIB is small to medium size public, community, and school libraries.
+(So the 80-90% of libraries that don't care about specific editions, their patrons just care about the title and author.)

 # Plan for Implementation
 1. Create tools to transfer bibliographic records to and from JBIB and MARC
 2. Create a simple ILMS that runs on JBIB that is Free Open Source Software (FOSS).